rwaldron/tc39-notes/es7/2016-03/march-31.md

 ...

-BT: it woudl be preferable if the spec test calls out that if it's possible ot have the membrane crossing be a tail call, it should be.
+BT: it would be preferable if the spec test calls out that if it's possible ot have the membrane crossing be a tail call, it should be.

 AWB: given that there's an issue inke dhere to realms, are there other non-=specified things that might be tied to calls for which the same argument shoudl be made.
 "The spec says this shoudl be a tail call, but if we do then e.g., debugging information will be lost so...."